LLMConference/emnlp_conference_2024/README.md

-### SimulateBench: How Far Are We from Believable AI?
-A Benchamrk for Evaluating the Believability of Human Behavior Simulation
+### How Far Are LLMs from Believable AI?
+A Benchmark for Evaluating the Believability of Human Behavior Simulation
 ---